Panel Jamboree Fall 2017

 What does it cost to come and build a home?

-The cost to participate in a Home Building trip is $675 per person.
+The cost to participate in a Home Building trip depends on the length of the trip.
+Please see our current programming for details about upcoming trips.
 The cost includes administration, building materials, food, tools, supplies, staffing and other costs necessary to sustain our program.

 What other costs am I responsible for?